-Cameroon's military expenses were \$459 million in 2023, less than 1% of its GDP.
+Cameroon's military expenses were \$540 million in 2024, less than 1.01% of its GDP.
 Prior to 2019, Cameroonian defense expenditures had consistently hovered between 1.3% and 1.6% of GDP since 2002.
-As of 2023, active armed forces personnel numbered around 25,400, less than a mere 0.1% of the labor force.
+As of 2024, active armed forces personnel numbered around 38,000, less than a mere 0.1% of the labor force.
 Military service is voluntary and requires high school graduation and a 4-year service commitment.
 Over 3% of Cameroon's military personnel are HIV positive, which detracts from force readiness (see p4 of Sustenance and Health).

 To help consolidate his power base, Biya has favored his Beti ethnicity in military promotions.
-Generally, the FAC does not adequately reflect Cameroon's diversity: in 2010, only 2 of over 20 generals were from Anglophone regions.
+Generally, the FAC does not adequately reflect Cameroon's diversity: only a small percentage of generals were from Anglophone regions.
 Air Force: The Air Force's chief mission is to support ground forces with airlift; however, its aging fleet limits its ability to mount credible air defense or strike capabilities.
-As of 2023, the Air Force had around 6 combat capable and training aircraft, 2 intelligence aircraft, 14 transporters, 16 helicopters, and 300-400 personnel.
-The Air Force's 3 main aerial bases are in Yaoundé.
-Douala, and Garoua.
+As of 2024, the Air Force had around 6 combat capable and training aircraft, 2 intelligence aircraft, 14 transporters, 16 helicopters, and 1,000 personnel.
+The Air Force's 3 main aerial bases are in Yaoundé, Douala, and Garoua.

-Army: Established in 1959, the Army is the oldest and largest Cameroonian service with roughly 23,500 personnel.
+Army: Established in 1959, the Army is the oldest and largest Cameroonian service with roughly 33,500 personnel.
 Its mission is to protect the country from external threats and help maintain internal security.
 Since the 1990s, Cameroon has been preparing its Army forces to engage in what it perceives as its greatest threat-an oil dispute with Nigeria over ownership of the Bakassi Peninsula's swamplands (see "Bakassi Dispute with Nigeria" below).
 Created in 2001 to combat crime, the Special Rapid Intervention Brigade is a tactical Army unit that answers directly to the President.
 It is known for violently containing protests.

 Navy (MNR): Cameroon's approximately 1,500 Navy personnel are charged with protecting Cameroon's coast, territorial waters, internal waterways, and maritime interests.
-Since the 2000s, the number of sea-worthy vessels, the Navy has difficulty confronting piracy, illegal fishing, illicit trafficking, natural disaster evacuations, and other challenges at sea.
+Since the 2000s, the budaet Navv's has modestlv increased to enable some modernization.
+The Navv's fleet strength is 20 and consists of roughly 15 patrol and coastal combatants.
+5 landing craft. and 1 auxiliary.
+Lacking an adequate number of sea-worthy vessels, the Navy has difficulty confronting piracy, illegal fishing, illicit trafficking, natural disaster evacuations, and other challenges at sea.